Revoking Passports for Terrorists

 In 2015 and 2016, Scott sent letters asking for federal funding of security modernization and childcare construction projects at the Federal Courthouse in San Diego.
 He also convened a meeting between representatives from the Courthouse and the Transportation and Infrastructure Committee to help convince the Committee to approve the funding.
 As a result, the funding has been approved and construction will commence on the Courthouse.

 In 2018, as a result of Scott’s continued support for arts funding, including the National Endowment for the Arts and the National Endowment for the Humanities, arts programs in San Diego received over $180,000 in grants.
 San Diego is home to museums and public art that define the cultural fabric of our city and add character to our shared spaces.

-Since being elected to Congress, Scott and his staff have made it a priority to help San Diegans who are struggling to navigate federal bureaucracy.
-As a result of their efforts, over $3,500,000 in owed benefits has been returned to San Diegans over the past five and a half years.
+Since being elected to Congress, Scott and his staff have made it a priority to provide the highest level of assistance to San Diegans who are struggling to navigate federal bureaucracy.
+As a result of their efforts, $4,098,631 in owed benefits has been restored to San Diegans over the past six and a half years.